Prince Alfonso Carlos, Duke of Anjou and San Jaime: Military episode (1870-1874)

 Since enlisting into the Zouavaes during almost 2 years Alfonso Carlos was taking part in trainings, maneuvers and other peacetime service of papal army.
 When Italian troops assaulted Rome he served as alférez in the 6.
 Company of the 2.
 Battalion.
 It was deployed along Aurelian Walls and concentrated around Porta Pia, on key axis of Italian assault.
-The fighting took place on September 20, 1870.
-For a few hours and heavily outnumbered, the Zouaves resisted onslaught of the bersaglieri shock units; some authors refer to the “famous last stand”.
+The fighting took place on 20 September 1870.
+For a few hours and heavily outnumbered, the Zouaves resisted onslaught of the bersaglieri shock units; some authors refer to the "famous last stand".
 The papal order to give up was not accepted unanimously and some detachments kept fighting until all units surrendered later that day.
 Alfonso was neither recognized nor revealed his identity and for 3 days with other POWs he was kept imprisoned; they were then shipped to Toulon and released.
 He transferred to Graz and got married the following year.

-In early 1872 Carlos VII was gearing up to military rising against the monarchy of Amadeo I. He recalled his brother to southern France and in April nominated him commander of Carlist troops, supposed to operate in Catalonia.
+In early 1872 Carlos VII was gearing up for a military rising against the monarchy of Amadeo I. He recalled his brother to southern France and in April nominated him commander of Carlist troops, supposed to operate in Catalonia.
 While fighting continued Alfonso resided mostly in Perpignan.
 He focused on logistics and labored to obtain financing; he also made personal military appointments and issued general orders.
-In late December he crossed to Spain and in February joined the column led by Francisco Savalls.
+In late December he crossed into Spain and in February joined the troops led by Francisco Savalls.
 During the next half a year Alfonso shuttled between small villages in the Girona and Barcelona provinces.
 It is not clear what was his personal contribution to minor successes in the area; he is better known for organizing events intended to raise spirits.
 During the summer he developed acute conflict with Savalls; in October 1873 via France Alfonso moved to Navarre to discuss problems in command chain with his brother.
 Outcome of the talks was inconclusive and until spring of 1874 Alfonso remained in Perpignan.